 Did you like out HomeDNA review?
-You can find more reviews of complete guide to the best DNA test kit and other home tests.
-DNA tests here and our !
+You might also enjoy more reviews or our complete guide to the best DNA test kit and other home tests.
 Or check out our guide to DNA upload sites!
 You can also learn more about paternity tests in this blog post!

-Other DNA testing companies that do carrier screenings for diseases that may be passed down to children include:
+Other companies that do carrier screenings for diseases that may be passed down to children include:

 - Integrated Genetics (diagnostic test, cost dependent on insurance)

-- Veritas Genetics (diagnostic test, $599 for 30x whole genome sequencing – $3599 for advanced diagnostics)
+- Veritas Genetics (diagnostic test, 30x whole genome sequencing, and advanced diagnostics)

 - Helix DNA (non-diagnostic test)